Mousetrap Vehicle Competition

 The string is looped around a hook on the axle.
 As the string is wrapped around the axle (Figure 2), the mousetrap's lever arm is pulled back.
 When the mousetrap is activated, the lever arm pulls the string, which rotates the drive axle and propels the vehicle forward.

-Principles Involved in a Mousetrap Car
+Forces Involved in a Mousetrap Car

 Friction: This is the force that resists the motion of two surfaces in contact.
 In a mousetrap car, power can be lost due to friction between the axles and chassis and between the wheels and the ground.
 Not all friction is bad; friction that prevents the wheels from slipping is called traction.
 In general, a design should reduce friction, but have enough traction so that the wheels do not slip.